itoshkov/itoshkov.github.io/git-tutorial.md

 But we won't do that in this tutorial, to keep things simple.

 We went back and fixed all our commits to have this file.
-Now we can switch back to `c2`, implement the fix and create a new commit, let's say `c5`.
+Now we can implement the `c2-fixed` as a proper commit with a proper commit name `c5`.
 The commit history will now look like this:

 ```